JohanLarsson/Gu.Xml/README.md

 # Gu.Xml
 Extensions for XmlReader &amp; XmlWriter

-Prototyping a helper for implementing IXmSerializable.
+Prototyping a helper for implementing IXmlSerializable.

 Define a map like this: